John-Masi/Networking/README.md

 # Networking
-Basic TCP servers in c using some use multiplexing
+Basic TCP servers in c and c++ some use multiplexing